BrandonWarrior/ukhikes/README.md

 ---

 ### **9️⃣ Static Files Not Loading on Heroku**
-- **Cause**: Static files were not properly collected and served in production.
+- **Bug**: Static files were not properly collected and served in production.
 - **Fix**:
   - Configured `STATICFILES_DIRS` and `STATIC_ROOT` in `settings.py`:
     ```python